 Upon completion of the documents, the electoral board must put up the electoral roll and the election notice in the business.
 In addition, it may also publish the documents electronically.
 Furthermore, the electoral board must send the election notice (not the electoral roll) electronically to any employees entitled to vote who will not be in the business on the election day, as far as can be foreseen.
 The hurdles for an announcement made only electronically are high, and it is unlikely that many businesses will be able to clear them.

 The publication of the election notice will mark the official start of the works council election.
-More on this in Part II.
+More on this in the following article.